CodeYourFuture/CYF-PD/content/blocks/prep-developer-communication/readme.md

 ---
 title: Prep Developer Communication
-description: This prep exercises is for you to think about how to explain concepts to different audiences
+description: This prep exercise is for you to think about how to explain concepts to different audiences.
 modules: HTML-CSS
 week: "3"
 skills:
   - Communication
 objectives:
-  - In pairs, trainees will develop a presentation of technical concepts to a diverse audience
+  - In pairs, trainees will develop a presentation of technical concepts to a diverse audience.
 time: 60
 prep: Work together with your pair
 introduction: You will explore how a professional developer explains technical